google/software-product-sprint/walkthroughs/week-2-server/step-1-servlets-walkthrough.md

 ## Your Turn

-Your goal is to add a servlet to your portfolio that writes a hard-coded string as the response when a user requests its URL.
-You'll roughly want to follow these steps:
+Your goal is to modify the servlet in your portfolio to write a different hard-coded string as the response when a user requests its URL.

-1. Create a new servlet class in a package under the `java` directory inside your `portfolio` directory.
-2. Use the `@WebServlet` annotation to map your servlet to a URL.
-3. In your servlet's `doGet()` function, write a hard-coded string to the response.
-Something like `"hello world"` is fine for now!
+Right now the servlet writes `"Hello world!"` as the response.
+Try changing that to `"Hello [your name]!"`.

 To test that this is working, `cd` into the `portfolio` directory and run your portfolio's dev server.
 Then click the